 Avenue of Honour Audio Tours

 This podcast was created for the Ballarat Avenue of Honour.
-Funding for this project was received from the Department of Premier and Cabinet (Veterans Branch) through the Victoria Remembers Minor Grant Program.
+Funding for this project was received from the Department of Families, Fairness and Housing (Veterans Branch) through the Victoria Remembers Minor Grant Program.
 Generous support was also received from Federation University and the Ballarat Mechanics Institute.

 Thanks to Garry Snowden for his meticulous reviewing and fact checking of scripts and production.